 Popular shows such as Owen Marshall: Counselor at Law, Marcus Welby, M.D. and The Rookies made use of his looks and talent.
 Also, Yvette Mimieux utilized him in a TV movie she had written for herself.
 Hit Lady gave her a meaty role, but put the hunky Rambo in a sort of “girlfriend’ role.
 At least there was a scene in which she snuggled up to him from behind and his (ungodly tight) jeans were open, showing off his cute, white underwear!

 Another of his failed pilots was Good Against Evil, which would have had him and his sidekick fighting off the Devil every week.
 In 1977, he played the part of Andros on The New Adventures of Wonder Woman with Lynda Carter.
 His beauteous eyes and wavy hair made him the sort of alien that anyone would gladly be probed by, though his uniform stressed body coverage more than sexiness.
 Incidentally, this same character had been portrayed the season before by the far older, white-haired actor Tim O’Connor!

 One of Dack’s pilots A Double Life was finally picked up as a series.
-The series went by the name Soldier of Fortune and concerned a millionaire who is wrongly convicted of extortion and imprisoned.
+The series went by the name Sword of Justice and concerned a millionaire who is wrongly convicted of extortion and imprisoned.
 While there, he develops all sorts of skills that help him later when he’s released and goes about righting various wrongs, always leaving a signature playing card at the scene.